Amethyst-szs/smo-lunakit/README.md

 ## How to use:
 ### Controls:
 - Open the interface by holding ZR + R and tapping L
 - Hide windows by pressing L-Stick

-- Mouse controls
+- Mouse controls (RECOMMENDED)
   - Navigate interface with a mouse
   - Connect mouse to switch via USB
-- Controller controls
+- Controller controls (NOT RECOMMENDED)
-  - Not yet supported!
-Check back soon!
+  - Activate or deactivate controller mode by holding ZR + R and tapping ZL
+  - Navigate window with D-Pad
+  - Interact with windows using A or B
+  - Change windows by holding Y and using shoulder buttons

 ### Building:
 - Requires running Linux (Ubuntu recommended)